tarwn/lessthandot-hugo/blogs/content/posts/2009-12-15-applying-kanban-to-it-processes-part-3.md

 ---
 _This is the third article in a multi-article set that describes the basics of Kanban and explores applying Kanban to IT Processes.
 [Part one][1] provides a basic overview of Kanban and how it is used in manufacturing.
 The remaining parts explore sample scenarios to help generate ideas for your own environment._

-In this, part 3 of the &#8220;Applying Kanban to IT Processes&#8221; series, we are exploring the use of Kanban to manage a short-term functional project.
+In this, part 3 of the “Applying Kanban to IT Processes” series, we are exploring the use of Kanban to manage a short-term functional project.
 This example focuses on using Kanban to create a transparent process to track the flow of equipment through a number of complex steps, without incurring additional costs for tracking software, complex processes and training, or duplication of effort.
 Improved uniformity or quality of the deployment process will also help improve efficiencies in troubleshooting and repair times as well as ensure a document-ably high level of conformance to software and licensing standards.

-## Welcome to DEF&#8217;s Annual PC Deployment
+## Welcome to DEF's Annual PC Deployment

 DEF Inc is a small to medium company with roughly 1000 PCs and laptops actively deployed.
 Their IT group works like most groups this size, with a high level of individual management, strong team ties, and a relatively small number of IT personnel covering a wide variety of roles.
 Of the 15 active IT people, only 2 will be working on the PC deployment, and they have been given a high level of latitude in creating a process to get the work done.
 Clear, simple reporting of progress and successes is determined to be a requirement by the team, to prevent their hard work from being an [invisible project][2].
 Finally, there is limited space for undeployed systems, so the team will need to carefully manage the number of undeployed systems and purchase orders for new systems.